 - Lastly sprinkle the garam masala and stir.
 Garnish punjabi kala chana gravy with coriander leaves.

-- Serve the black chana masala gravy with steamed rice, rotis or chappati.
+- Serve the black chickpeas gravy with steamed rice, rotis or chappati.